ncbi/vadr/documentation/advbuild.md

 these annotations wrong, or fail these sequences only because of that low confidence in the boundaries, I decided to forego the distinct `gene` boundaries and instead use the `CDS` boundaries as the `gene` boundaries.
-The norovirus, dengue, and SARS-CoV-2 VADR models all enforce this identity between CDS and gene start and end points.
-If for your own models you desire the distinct boundaries, then you can keep them, and possibly set `indf3lcn` alerts as non-fatal using the `--alt_pass indf3lcn` option to `v-annotate.pl`.
+This is consistent with the norovirus, dengue, and SARS-CoV-2 VADR models used by GenBank, which all have identical start and end points for corresponding CDS and gene features.
+If for your own models you desire the distinct boundaries then you can, of course, keep them.
+In that case you may want to possibly define `indf3lcn` alerts as non-fatal using the `--alt_pass indf3lcn` option to `v-annotate.pl`.

 When we choose our new reference sequences in the next section we will revisit this issue of differing gene and CDS boundaries.

+---

 ### <a name="step4-mutstart"></a> Investigate common `mutstart` alerts